Ingest dependencies from a package.json file and relate them to a service

 gsub(" "; "_")

-) ) | .[]]Mapping DetailsThis would establish a relation between the
+) ) | .[]]Mapping detailsThis would establish a relation between the

-file.You can also use a search query to dynamically match services with their dependencies based on package information.
+serviceanddependencyentities based on the dependencies listed in thepackage.jsonfile.You can also use a search query to dynamically match services with their dependencies based on package information.

 This approach is particularly useful when you don't know the entity's identifier, but you do know the value of one of its properties.

 Add the snippet below to your mapping configuration to match services with dependencies based on the first package in dependencies/devDependencies.
+You can adjust the rules to match your organization's needs:

 selector: